AbhishekJunnarkar/AWS-XRay-Integration/README.md

 - The correct steps to properly instrument the application is to create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
 - In addition, you also have to configure the port mappings and network mode settings in your task definition file to allow traffic on UDP port 2000.

+## What is a Segment and Subsegment

+A segment can break down the data about the work done into subsegments.
+Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
+A subsegment can contain additional details about a call to an AWS service, an external HTTP API, or an SQL database.
+You can even define arbitrary subsegments to instrument specific functions or lines of code in your application.

+Subsegments represent your application's view of a downstream call as a client.
+If the downstream service is also instrumented, the segment that it sends replaces the inferred segment generated from the upstream client's subsegment.
+The node on the service graph always uses information from the service's segment, if it's available, while the edge between the two nodes uses the upstream service's subsegment.

+- Segments and subsegments can include a metadata object containing one or more fields with values of any type, including objects and arrays.

+- Segments and subsegments can include an annotations object containing one or more fields that X-Ray indexes for use with filter expressions.

 ## **Conclusion**
 AWS X-Ray empowers developers and DevOps teams to proactively monitor and optimize their applications, ultimately improving reliability and delivering better user experiences.
 By providing a detailed view of application performance, it enables businesses to swiftly identify and address issues, ensuring that their applications run smoothly even under high loads.